WildernessLabs/Documentation/docs/Hardware/Tutorials/Electronics/Part4/PullUp_PullDown_Resistors/index.md

 ---
 layout: ElectronicsTutorial
 title: Pull-up & Pull-down Resistors
-subtitle: Providing a default value to a circuit.
+subtitle: Providing a default value to an input in a circuit.
 ---

 # Pull-up & Pull-Down Resistors